DGretta/Music/modular/instruo_csl_guide.md

 - **Logic modules:** Combine Cs-L triggers and gates for complex West Coast timing relationships
 - **Phase 1 modules:** Cs-L integrates perfectly with Plaits, Maths, and other core synthesis modules

 ### **Pro Tip:** Cs-L excels as a **complete voice** on its own - unlike simple oscillators, it can create full, evolving tones without needing filters or extensive modulation.
-Perfect as the centerpiece of a small West Coast system or as the synthesis brain of a complete Phase 2 ecosystem.
+Perfect as the centerpiece of a small West Coast system or as the synthesis brain of a complete Advanced ecosystem.

 ---

-## Phase 2 Learning Path
+## Advanced Learning Path

 ### **Recommended Study Progression:**
 1. **Start with Cs-L fundamentals:** Master wavefolding, FM synthesis, and complex oscillator mathematics